Phone:

 • Application Notes

-Application Note: Tet2 antibody has been tested for use by ELISA and Western Blot.
+Application Note: Tet2 antibody has been tested by Western Blot.
 Specific conditions for reactivity should be optimized by the end user.
 Expect band at ~230 kDa and ~150 kDa (isoforms).
+This antibody is suitable for use by ELISA.

 Western Blot Dilution: 1:5000